Who is Continental Credit Control?

 Lexington Law can assist you in disputing Continental Credit Control accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 They have helped many people in your situation.
 Give them a call at (800) 220-0084 for a free credit consultation to see what they can do for you.